google/cargo-raze/README.md

 ### Remote Dependency Mode

-In Remote mode, a directory similiar to the vendoring mode is selected, however it only shall contain BUILD files, a vendoring instruction for the WORKSPACE, and aliases to the explicit dependencies.
+In Remote mode a directory similiar to the vendoring mode is selected.
+In this case though it contains only BUILD files, a vendoring instruction for the WORKSPACE, and aliases to the explicit dependencies.
 Slightly different plumbing is required.

 #### Generate a Cargo.toml
-Generate a Cargo.toml, similar to Vendoring mode, but add a new directive in the `[raze]` section
+Generate a Cargo.toml, similar to Vendoring mode but add a new directive in the `[raze]` section
 ```toml
 [raze]
 genmode = "Remote"
 ```

-This tells Raze not to expect the dependencies to be vendored, and to generate different files.
+This tells Raze not to expect the dependencies to be vendored and to generate different files.

 #### Generate buildable targets